mpcq-network/mpcq-json-rpc-relay/tools/solidity-coverage-example/README.md

-# Sample Hedera/Hardhat/Code coverage Project
+# Sample MPCQ/Hardhat/Code coverage Project

-This project demonstrates a basic usage of the solidity coverage [plugin](https://github.com/sc-forks/solidity-coverage) of HardHat in a Hedera environment.
-Example comes with simple contract to showcase this functionality, as well as more complex example contract with Hedera Precompile system calls.
+This project demonstrates a basic usage of the solidity coverage [plugin](https://github.com/sc-forks/solidity-coverage) of HardHat in a MPCQ environment.
+Example comes with simple contract to showcase this functionality, as well as more complex example contract with MPCQ Precompile system calls.

 ## The integration